scignscape/SubjectiveSpeechQualityMeasurement/README.md

-# Subjective Speech Quality Measurement: data set and code base
+# Subjective Speech Quality Measurement
+## Data Set and Code Base

 This data set derives from _Subjective speech quality measurement with and without parallel task: Laboratory test results comparison_ by Hakob Avetisyan and Jan Holub (see https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0199787).
 It is used to dmonstrate features of a new "Dataset Creator" (dsC).